adamchel/stitch-js-sdk/stitch_sdks.rst

    -  **Behavior**:

-      + If the profile request fails, the currently authenticated user should be logged out.
+      + If the profile request fails, the currently authenticated user should be logged out, and the error should be thrown/returned.
 If the request succeeds, the contents of the response should be persisted such that ``StitchAuth`` will return a fully populated ``StitchUser`` for its user property.

 *  ``logout``